connexcs/docs/docs/guides/stir-shaken-fcc.md

     Service Providers are expected to accurately define their Attestation Values.
 Certifying a call with trust means you take on some responsibility for that traffic.

 ## SHAKEN for TDM
 **TDM (Time Division Multiplexing** is no longer commonly found at the edge of telephony networks but is still very much in use in the core of telephony networks.
 If not accounted for, then all the meticulously gather and certified SIP SHAKEN info will be lost when it hits TDM segments.
 The TRACED Act specified that Service Providers must "no later than June 30 2021, take "reasonable measures" to implement an effective Caller-ID authentication framework in the non-IP portions of the their networks".
-In response to this, the "Out-of-Band PASSporT Transmission Involving TDM Networks" was developed as the industry standard "reasonable measure".
-Defined by the [**ATIS non-IP Call Authentication Task Force**](https://www.atis.org/committees-forums/ptsc/non-ip-call-authentication-task-force/), it uses out-of-band signaling to extend SHAKEN through TDM networks.
+In response to this, the **Out-of-Band PASSporT Transmission Involving TDM Networks** was developed as the industry standard "reasonable measure".
+Defined by the [**ATIS non-IP Call Authentication Task Force**](https://www.atis.org/committees-forums/ptsc/non-ip-call-authentication-task-force/), the **PASSport** uses out-of-band signaling to extend SHAKEN through TDM networks.

 ## FAQ

-Q: What are my options if I am a smaller provider?
+Question: What are my options if I am a smaller provider?

-A: For providers with more than 100k lines, you *must* implement SHAKEN:
+For providers with more than 100k lines, you *must* implement SHAKEN:

 + SHAKEN for SIP
 + Robocall mitigation for TDM interconnects

 For providers with less than 100k lines, you have options:

 + SHAKEN or Robocall Mitigation for SIP
 + Robocall mitigation for TDM interconnects

-Q: How does this impact calls originating from outside the US?
+Question: How does this impact calls originating from outside the US?

-A: This only applies to US calling numbers, even if the carrier is outside the US.
+This only applies to US calling numbers, even if the carrier is outside the US.
 If calls are originating outside the US with non-US numbers, none of this applies.
 US carriers are required to drop calls received from US numbers that are not verified for SHAKEN.

-Q: Does ConnexCS provide SHAKEN?
+Question: Does ConnexCS provide SHAKEN?

-A: ConnexCS will perform:
+ConnexCS will perform:

 + Certificate Signing of calls (you still need to acquire the certificate and install it in our Control Panel, instructions found [**here**](/setup/information/stir-shaken/)).
 + Attestation checks for inbound calls to DIDs.
 + Attestation values will eventually be available in the Control Panel for our customers to set on a per route basis.

-Q: Does ConnexCS provide Robocall Mitigation?
+Question: Does ConnexCS provide Robocall Mitigation?

-A: We are in the process of researching an effective solution.
+We are in the process of researching an effective solution.